CocoaPods/blog.cocoapods.org/_drafts/Master-Repo-Changes.markdown

 ### Will the specs in the Ruby format be deprecated?

-No. We plan to support them for the foreseeable future and `pod push` will take care of converting them.
+No. We plan to support them for the foreseeable future and `pod push` will take care of converting them to JSON. _This means you do not have to change any existing Podspecs._

 ### Will private repos need to adopt the JSON format?

-No. Moreover pod push will keep the old behaviour, however we are moving the command to `pod repo push`.
+No. Moreover pod push will keep the old behaviour, -note  we are moving the `pod push `command to `pod repo push`.
 Also, if two files are available CocoaPods will prefer the JSON format.

 ### Can I access the specs via http?